mkinach/cheatsheets/git-cheatsheet.md

 Undo most recent commit, but leave all files on disk unchanged
 ```
 git reset --soft HEAD~1  # reset but leave the changes staged
-git reset HEAD~1         # reset but do not leave the changes staged
 ```

 Undo every change in working directory since last commit